 Before you can use an OData compatible reporting tool or integration, you need to authenticate yourself and then generate an authentication token for the third party application.
-That sounds pretty techy but it's actually very simple...let us show you how!
+That sounds pretty techy, but it's actually very simple...let us show you how!

-1. First of all, log into the Prospect CRM via crm.prospect365.com
+First of all, log into Prospect CRM here.

-2. Click on your user profile & select the About Me drop down option.
+Click on your user profile and select 'My Profile' from the drop-down.

-4. Select the scope that you require.
-In this instance you want access to the OData API, then click next.
+Select the scope that you require.
+In this instance, you want access to the OData API.

-5. Give it a useful name (that you will recognise when you look at the list in a month's time and wonder if you should or shouldn't revoke this token!).
+Make sure you give it a useful name (Description) - one which you'll recognise when you look at the list in a month's time and wonder if you should or shouldn't revoke this token!

-7. Clicking "Next" will generate your token.
+Clicking 'Create' will generate your token.
 Don't forget to copy this token and keep it safe.
 Once you close the screen the token cannot be regenerated (although you can revoke it and generate a new one).

-8. Finally, a note of caution - this PAT is like your credit card PIN.
-Never explicitly share it with anyone, as doing so would allow identity fraud within your organisation...other users who require PAT's should generate their own, using their own credentials.
+Finally, a note of caution - this PAT is like your credit card PIN.
+Never explicitly share it with anyone, as doing so would allow identity fraud within your organisation...other users who require PATs should generate their own, using their own credentials.